zhiming99/rpc-frmwrk/logs.md

 ---
+[`Wed Jul 03 2024 10:54:06 PM Beijing`]
+1. After fixed a bug in the security module, the kerberos related test became stable now.
+But there is still a bug which could hang the fuse test endlessly, and I will add a logger to expose more information before I can fix it.
+2. The django server and client cgi have been uploaded. and next, i will add a docker image with springboot cgi, as the wrap up of the OAuth2 support.

 [`Fri Jun 07 2024 11:21:11 PM Beijing`]
 1. I'am now trying to setting up a django oauth2 server and a django app for oauth2 debugging.
 2. The oauth2 cgi will also integrate a `oa2check` server for `rpcrouter` to verify the incoming `login` request.